Debugging on Android

 In order to be able to draw the React Native developer menu, you will have to allow your application to draw over other applications.
 In order to do this follow these simple steps:

 - Open Android settings

 - Select your application

-- Scroll to the bottom and enable the option of 'Draw over other apps' under the Advanced section.
+- Scroll to the bottom and enable the option 'Draw over other apps' under the Advanced section

 Accessing the In-App Developer Menu

-If you have enable the previous checkbox and you are running your bundle locally, you will be able to open the React native developer menu from within your React Native views.
+If you have enabled the previous checkbox and you are running your bundle locally, you will be able to open the React Native developer menu from within your React Native views.
 You can access the developer menu by shaking your device or by selecting the menu hardware button.
 Also you can use

 ⌘M when running in an Android emulator or Genymotion.